h-sphere/omnibus/README.md

 ## Changelog

+### Version 0.1.4
+- Adding `.once` method allowing you to listen to specific event once.

 ### Version 0.1.3
 - Added new `.from` method for `Omnibus.builder()` - you can now combine events from other buses (including native buses and other libraries!)